 You can checkout the tutorial for ribbon embroidery stitches and the tutorial to make 10 easy ribbon embroidery flowers

-Actually you can crochet with anything, even embroidery floss.
+You can crochet with anything, even embroidery floss.
 The yarns mentioned earlier can also be used for doing crochet.
-But there is a special yarn used for crochet which has a beautiful sheen.
+But there is a special yarn used for crochet that has a beautiful sheen.
 It can be used to make beautiful doilies and other crochet things and to create string art.

 Related post: How to embroider on clothes – 10 steps to perfection.